Rossalieee/Honest-calculator/README.md

 Are you bored?
 So what do you say about playing some tic-tac-toe?
 You don't even need paper and pencil.
 Just take your friend and start playing!

-This project gives opportunity to learn about exception handling, list comprehension and nestet lists.
+This project gives opportunity to learn about exception handling, list comprehension and nested lists.

 **Example:**